onetooeu/trust-first-web-standard/docs/FINAL.md

+⚠️ TFWS v1.x is COMPLETE and LONG-TERM FROZEN — see `docs/closure/TRUST_CLOSURE_STATEMENT.md`.

 # ONETOO Trust Hub — Final release

 This repository snapshot is intended as a long-lived, stable trust hub for **onetoo.eu**.